 M: If you could only give one top tip for the perfect crayfish party, what would that tip be?

 B: Always make sure people know how to peel a crayfish.
 It makes it so much easier.
 Always also make sure that you have food on the table that fills you up – or else novices may end up tipsy a bit too soon if enjoying the One Shot of Aquavit per Claw.
 The trick really is to pace yourself!

 M: Can we get our crayfish party stuff from ScandiKitchen?

 B: Yes – you can get the lot.
 Boxes of ready cooked crayfish, napkins, lanterns, bibs… Silly hats, too.
 Add to this some great crispbread such as Leksands.
 A good hunk of Vasterbotten cheese – and a bottle of chilled aquavit… And you’re good to go.
 Just add good friends and some ABBA on the old stereo…

 Scandinavian Kitchen (or ScandiKitchen for short) is a very popular cafe and grocery store providing freshly made and imported food from all over Scandinavia.
 On the menu, you’ll find hotdogs (with all the trimmings), meatballs, scrumtious cakes and a selection of tasty open sandwiches.
 As well as eating in, you can browse the shelves for Scandinavian treats or order online from their website.

 You can find ScandiKitchen just off Regent Street on Great Titchfield Street (find it on Google Maps).
-You’ll know you’re there once you spot to huge moose standing outside!
+The nearest Underground station is Oxford Circus.